 You should open and close the alleygates using your alleygate key.
 This prevents damage to the lock and reduces noise.
 When you open the gates, please ensure that the drop bolt is placed into the receiver to keep the gates safely in the open position whilst you pass through.
 Please close and lock the gates behind you.

 It is the responsibility of residents to ensure that the alleygates are kept locked at all times.
 There is nothing we can do to make people close the gates.

 Everybody who lives in the alleygate block is entitled to a key.
 In special cases, other nearby residents may also get a key.
 You must keep this key safe and do not give it to anybody else.
 If you move out leave the key by the back door or with the house keys.

 Alleygate keys are not cheap to replace.
 If you lose your key or it is stolen you must report it to us and we will arrange for a replacement to be sent out.
 Depending on the circumstances, there may be a charge.

 If there is no key left for you when you move into a new house you can request a key from us and we will arrange for it to be sent out.
-Keys will come through the post, they usually take a week, but can sometimes take up to six weeks.
+Keys will come through the post, they usually take a week, but please allow up to six weeks for delivery.

 If you have a tenant moving into a property, they must ask for one themselves when they move in.

 Landlords who want a key to a property, where they do not live, need to provide us with proof of ownership before a key can be sent out.